Fair Oaks, Fairfax County, Virginia

 Fair Oaks is a census-designated place in Fairfax County, Virginia, United States.
-The population as of the 2010 census was 30,223.
+The population at the 2020 census was 34,052.
 It encompasses a large area west of the city of Fairfax, centered on Fair Oaks Mall.
 Suburban neighborhoods and office parks occupy most of Fair Oaks, largely developed since the 1980s.

 The Fair Oaks CDP is bordered by Fair Lakes and Greenbriar to the west, and by Oakton and Fairfax city to the east.
 The Fair Oaks Mall is at the center of the CDP, in the angle formed by U.S. Route 50 to the northeast and Interstate 66 to the south, which intersect at I-66's Exit 57.
-I-66 leads east 19 mi to Washington, D.C., and west 61 mi to Strasburg, Virginia.
-U.S. 50 leads east into Fairfax and Washington and northwest 53 mi to Winchester, Virginia.
+I-66 leads east 19 mi to Washington, D.C., and west 61 mi to Strasburg.
+U.S. 50 leads east into Fairfax and Washington and northwest 53 mi to Winchester.
 U.S. Route 29 forms the southern border of the CDP, leading east into Fairfax and Washington and west 17 mi to Gainesville.

+Geography

 According to the U.S. Census Bureau, the Fair Oaks CDP has a total area of 13.1 sqkm, of which 13.0 sqkm is land and 0.1 sqkm, or 0.99%, is water.

+Demographics

+Fair Oaks was first listed as a census designated place in the 2010 U.S. census formed from part of Chantilly CDP and additional area.